 All Berlin parks, are simply beautiful anytime you visit them from April to October before it starts getting really cold.
 All of the parks are breathtaking and give you a relaxed and easy-going feeling.
 You will find a lot of people simply hanging out or having a picnic and kids playing all around.

-One of my favourite ones is the ViktoriaPark in Kreuzberg.
+One of the favorite ones is the ViktoriaPark in Kreuzberg.
 So many visit the park on a daily basis.
 Besides a breathtaking park with lots of paths to explore, it has a huge waterfall mountain that starts from up high.
 On all levels of the waterfall, you will find people enjoying the cold water and hanging out.